SimonMaracine/checkers-engine/engine/protocol.md

 ### PARAMETERS \<(name 1) (type 1) (name 2) (type 2) ...\>

 Responds with a list of configurable parameters the engine offers after a **GETPARAMETERS** command.
 Each entry consists of the parameter name and its type.
+The list can be empty, if the engine has no parameters.

 ### PARAMETER \<name\> \<value\>